alixaxel/chrome-aws-lambda/_/ansible/README.md

 # Chromium Playbook

-This Ansible playbook will launch an EC2 `c5.9xlarge` Spot Instance and compile Chromium statically.
+This Ansible playbook will launch an EC2 `c5.4xlarge` Spot Instance and compile Chromium statically.

 Once the compilation finishes, the binary will be compressed with Brotli and downloaded.

-The whole process usually takes slightly less than 1 hour to complete.
+The whole process usually takes around 1 hour to complete.

-## Chromium Revision to Git Commit
+## Chromium Revision

-- crrev.com/{REVISION}

-Make sure to update the `Checking Out Chromium Commit` task accordingly.
+Make sure to update the `chromium_revision` variable in the Ansible inventory file accordingly.

 ## Usage